See Things as They Are

 For instance, tricky software bugs often arise from incorrect implicit assumptions.
 If you assume something and don’t think about it, then you don’t consider that it might have a role in what’s going wrong, and you certainly don’t fix it.
-So people who can debug software well are good at making implicit assumptions explicit.
+So people who can debug software well are good at making implicit assumptions explicit1.

 And if humans are capable of naive perceptions about something as logical as computer software, I suspect that we make more and worse mistakes in the broader context of life.